 The Care pillar: Kering is taking steps to reduce its environmental footprint and preserve the planet and its natural resources by using innovative tools, new practices, and original methodologies and by applying stringent standards.

 Kering is developing innovative tools to gain a better understanding of its environmental footprint and to prioritize its choices based on its sustainability strategy.
-To foster the creation of a more sustainable Luxury, the Group sources raw materials in sustainable ways, preserves biodiversity, and meets the highest standards of health, safety, and animal welfare.
+To foster the creation of a more sustainable Luxury, the Group sources raw materials in sustainable ways, preserves biodiversity and meets the highest standards of health, safety, and animal welfare.

 Reducing our environmental footprint